We, in India, certainly love our traditional tea, as it has now become one of the most consumed beverages in the country.

 5. Let the tea boil for another two minutes.

-6. Switch off the flame and pour your Sulaimani tea in serving cup with the help of strainer.
+6. Switch off the flame and pour your Sulaimani tea in serving cup with the help of a strainer.

 Tip – Use transparent cup if possible.
 It helps in attracting the attention of people to this wonderful drink.